DIY Lapland Trip: 8 Top Tips To Book Lapland On A Budget

 The top activities in Lapland with kids and the ones we have booked are:

-Knowing how happy our boys were with all the free things to do in Iceland including playing with snow and ice, we are pretty confident that we don’t need to book any other activities.
+Knowing how happy our boys were with all the free things to do in Iceland including playing with snow and ice, we are pretty confident that we don’t need to book any other activities in advance.

 Just a note on booking activities, remember that in December there are very few sunlight hours and in mid-December you may not even see the sun.
 The days are like a permanent dusk with the lightest part of the day being around noon.